 Monitoring the immune cell status is, therefore, essential to study these conditions.
 In clinical trials, monitoring the activity of immune cells and the changing composition of various immune cell types helps researchers understand what is going on in each phase of the disease, develop new therapies, and evaluate drug efficacy.

 Flow cytometry is the current standard method for immune cell monitoring.
 It analyzes whole cells based on surface protein biomarkers.
 However, these proteins are often fragile.
 If cells have been damaged during sample collection, transport, or storage, they are no longer amenable to analysis.

 “Clinical samples have always been a logistical challenge.
 Cells losing their shape or viability during transport can greatly affect data quality, or even render the analysis of those cells impossible.
-In extreme cases, more than half of the cells can be destroyed, significantly affecting data quality,” explained Eva Raschke, Senior Scientist for Immune Monitoring at Precision for Medicine, a global clinical research organization.
+In extreme cases, more than half of the cells can be destroyed, significantly affecting data quality,” explained Eva Raschke, Director of Scientific Affairs at Precision for Medicine, a global clinical research organization.

 Epigenetics for immune cell monitoring